Your Right to Choose Psychiatry-UK for adult ADHD NHS assessment and treatment in England

 How do I know if you have received my referral?

-We will contact you by email or telephone.
-Failing that, we will write to you.
-If you are expecting to hear from us and haven’t, please contact your GP surgery to find out the date they sent the referral.
+We will contact you by email, telephone, letter or via our portal (you will be sent a log-in).
+If you do not hear from us within six weeks, please contact your GP surgery to find out the date they sent the referral.

 Can I self-refer?